cnlohr/fx3fun/README.md

 Started again at 10:45 PM.
 How hard is it to flash custom firmware?
 Or maybe I should cleanup Cyprio?

 They provide "c_sharp/controlcenter/Form1.cs" which is 3,000 lines long.  :(.

+(only spent 15 minutes this time)

+12/30 Midnight: Starting again.

+Just found out all of the cypress stuff goes through CyUSB3.sys. http://www.cypress.com/file/145261/download Looks like it all gets piped through a kernel mode driver I got, so it turns out it does take a driver :( -- but apparently it's an easy-for-windows-to-deal-with driver!!!

+Spent about 2 hours looking at the hex of the cypress images and a USBPcap dump of a successful flash of the device using the Cypress tool.
+That should have taken way less time.

+Now, to figure out why my messages I think are CONTROL OUT messages are turning into CONTROL IN messages >.<

+Got it to boot!!!
+(RAM only, no writing to flash!)

+NEXT: How do we flash to the I2C EEPROM?
+(3:00 AM)

+Apparently, that's easy.
+First, RAM it to the Flasher firmware.
+Then call flash commands.
+(0x40/0xBA/(Windex/Wvalue) of the raw binary image.
+No interpretation needed.

+AND NOW IT WORKS IWTH I2C EEPROM (3:50 AM)